REPORT: The 2025 State of Contracting

 Beyond regulatory compliance, organizations increasingly commit to societal good, codifying critical issues such as climate change, environmental sustainability, ethical AI, and human rights in contracts.
 Fulfilling these societal obligations contributes positively to the world and enhances the reputation and longevity of the organizations involved.
 Contractual commitments to societal goals help ensure that business practices align with broader social values, reinforcing corporate responsibility and ethical operations.

-Challenges in Managing Contract Obligations Manually
+Risks of Managing Contract Obligations Manually

 Contract management can mean different things to different organizations.
 Options can range from filing cabinets and Excel spreadsheets to shared drives to an AI-powered contract lifecycle management(CLM) system that provides real-time contract performance insights—and everything in between.
 Barring a central digital system to manage contracts, the common challenges companies face without the benefit of a centralized digital system to manage their contractual obligations are below.